History + Evolution

 Emily Carr received degree-granting authority in 1989 through the Open Learning Agency, and in 1994 was granted authority to offer degrees in our own name: Bachelor of Fine Arts in Visual Arts, General Fine Arts, or Photography; and, Bachelor of Design in Communication Design or Industrial Design.
 In 1995 it became Emily Carr Institute of Art + Design.
 In 1997 it was granted authority to offer Bachelor of Media Arts degrees.
 In 2006, Emily Carr's Masters of Fine Arts received its first cohort of design, media and visual art students.
 In 2013 it offered a second graduate program, the Master of Design.

-For 2017, Emily Carr is building a state-of-the art campus for 21st century learning at Great Northern Way.
-The University will be at the centre of a new social, cultural, educational, and economic engine for British Columbia.
+For 2017, Emily Carr has built a state-of-the art campus for 21st century learning at Great Northern Way.
+The new campus puts the University at the centre of a new social, cultural, educational, and economic engine for British Columbia.

 1925 to 1939: Decor and the Land: Finding a Place